FHA Spot Loans on Non-HUD-Approved Condos

 FHA spot loans are back.
 Condo buyers can now qualify for a condominium unit in a non-HUD-approved condo complex with an FHA loan.
 Many HUD-approved condo complexes are not renewing their annual HUD certification.
 This is due to the time it takes and the expensive annual costs.
 HUD used to have FHA spot loans.

-Buying a Condo Unit With an FHA Loan
+Can You Buy a Non-HUD-Approved Condo With an FHA Loan?

 YouTube player